artemsheludko/flexible-jekyll/_posts/2020-08-03-some-horrible-acts-of-animal-cruelty.md

 ---
 layout: post
 title: Some horrible acts of animal cruelty
-date: 2020-08-03 20:00:00 +0530
+date: '2020-08-03 20:00:00 +0530'
+description: >-
-description: Full of pride, we’ve gained superiority over almost every being on this planet.
+  Full of pride, we’ve gained superiority over almost every being on this planet.
 Today we shed lights on some of the horrifying ones.
 img: imprisoned_tiger_cub.jpg
 fig-caption: Imprisoned tiger cub
-tags: [Animals, humans, cruelty, death, mean, superiority]
+tags:
+  - Animals
+  - humans
+  - cruelty
+  - death
+  - mean
+  - superiority
+published: true
 ---
 ## Some horrible acts of animal cruelty